CSS ::marker pseudo-element in Chromium

 According to CSSOM

-that’s supposed to be the used width
+that’s supposed to be the used width in pixels,

-but since there was no actual ::marker
+but since there was no actual ::marker pseudo-element,

-it would just return the computed value: auto
+it would just return the computed value: auto.

 So in https://crrev.com/731964 I implemented LayoutNG normal markers as real pseudo-elements.
 It’s a big patch, though mostly that’s because I had to update several test expectations.